kartsims/songz/README.md

 ## Installation

-Songz requires a MongoDB instance, with the database installed.
+> Songz requires a MongoDB instance, with the database installed.

-**How-to install**

-- Run `npm install`
+- `npm install`

 - Set the environment variable `SONGZ_ENVIRONMENT` in your shell

-- Configure your database in `inc/config.js` using your SONGZ_ENVIRONMENT VARIABLE
+- Configure your database in `inc/config.js` using your `SONGZ_ENVIRONMENT` variable

 ## Usage